Kiln: The Intelligence Layer Between Ideas and Physical Objects

 Stability AI (cloud).
 Synchronous 3D generation -- the endpoint returns the model directly in the response body.
 Returns GLB format.

 OpenSCAD (local).
 Agents write OpenSCAD code directly.
 The provider compiles .scad scripts to STL using the local OpenSCAD binary.
 Zero API cost, deterministic parametric geometry ideal for mechanical parts.
-A 14-component parametric catalog provides proven primitives (gears, enclosures, brackets, connectors, etc.) for assembly composition.
+A 14-component parametric catalog provides proven primitives (gears, threads, hinges, bearings, joiners) for assembly composition.

 New providers can be integrated in under 100 lines by implementing the GenerationProvider interface.